mipresley23/FloatBnB/README.md

 ## Future features
 In the future I have plans to implement a full CRUD reviews feature.
 I plan to add the ability to add an image upon spot creation.
 I would also like to add geolocation features, a more fleshed out profile/buddy system, and more details within my current features.
 I.e. displaying total price for each booking, number of people in each group being booked etc. I also like the idea of having my forms all implemented as modals.
 I couldn't quite get them to work the way I wanted so I commented the code out so I could come back to them later and implemented regular forms for the time being.
+I would like to improve the date picking experience.
+Currently, users aren't able to pick a date in the past or overlapping dates for the start date and end date on bookings and that works great within the calendar.
+Users aren't able to book an already booked date, but there's no indication which dates are booked dates.
+From what has been learned via online research is there really is no good way to make the dates unselectable like the min/max attributes do so this will be something I'll need to work more with and learn more about to find alternatives.

 ## Technical implementation details